MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-7/weekly-meeting-notes/Group7-Sprint2-meeting-notes.md

 	- Is there any population growth datafile provided?

 4. Sprint 2 todo
+	- FIXING price dataset
+	- Download all domain data
+	- Organize all domain scrape data with better coding stuff
 	- Finish scraping all the required data and saving it for all rental properties.
 	- Determine how many properties and features will be sufficient for their project.
+	-
+	- Find population growth datafile
+	- For school data, think it more deeply
+	- All external data done with coding stuff
 	- Find a way to use Statistical Areas Level 2 (SA2) to derive population forecast and affluence.
+	-
 	- Find any additional external dataset that may assist in the analysis to answer the 3 big questions.
+	-
 	- Learn Open Route Service API accoriding to sprint 3 tasks.
+	-
 	- Summarise what we did in sprint1/2 in a notebook